wangziqi2013/wangziqi2013.github.io/_posts/2018-12-21-transactional-collection-classes.markdown

 transaction inserts 100, then the semantic lock for key = 100 is acquired by the former.
 When the latter commits, the commit handler should be able to discover that the lock is being held by the former, and hence detects a conflict.
 In this paper, conflicts are detected and resolved using Forward OCC (FOCC).
 Either the commit handler aborts the writing transaction, or the reader fails and retry after the writer commits.
+Let us assume that the reading transaction is aborted (and the parnt rolls back to the point where the nested reading transaction is invoked), the commit handler then proceeds to commit all changes in the store queue back to the data structure.
+This write back sequence must also be wrapped in a transaction to avoid creating inconsistencies in the data structure, since there can be concurrent operations running on the data structure as well at the same moment.
+If the commit transaction fails because of low level physical accesses conflict, it can simply be just retried without rolling back the parent.
+After transaction commits or aborts, the store queue and locks are both released.